timoxd7/git-backup/README.md

 A cli to pull all your git repositories for backup purposes.
 It is completely stand-alone.
 You don't even need to install git.

+>NOTE: This is only a fork with some minor improvements.
+See [the original repo](https://github.com/ChappIO/git-backup) for updates.
+Changes from original can be found [here](https://github.com/ChappIO/git-backup/compare/main...timoxd7:git-backup:main).

 ## Download

-The latest version can be downloaded from the [releases page](https://github.com/ChappIO/git-backup/releases).
+The latest version can be downloaded from the [releases page](https://github.com/timoxd7/git-backup/releases).

 ## Configuration File